top of page

 History of the Ethos Youth Ensembles

-Over the years, the Murfreesboro Youth Orchestra/Ethos Youth Ensembles have commissioned new works, performed alongside the area’s finest performing ensembles, and achieved high levels of artistic excellence in performance and programming.
-Over two thousand students have gone through the organization’s ranks, establishing the Ethos Youth Ensembles as an important cultural and educational institution in Middle Tennessee.
+Over the years, the Ethos Youth Ensembles has commissioned new works, collaborated with outstanding artists and ensembles, and maintained a commitment to excellence in both performance and education.
+More than 4,000 students have participated in Ethos programs since 1997, establishing the organization as an important cultural and educational institution in Middle Tennessee.

 What does "Ethos" mean?